sbvegan/perpetual-protocol-developer-guide-grant/guide.md

 console.log(twapInterval)
 ```

 Now all that remains for the `main` function is to read the mark and index price.
-Adding the following will do that:
+Adding the following will give each function we wrote in the smart contract the BaseToken and TWAP interval:

 ```
 console.log("Getting vbtc mark price...")